pwr4exp: Power Analysis for Experimental Designs

 #> 1 2 3 4

-coefficients for the numerical variable at each level of the categorical
+For interactions between factor and numerical variables, both Marginal means for the factor, and Regression coefficients for the numerical variable at each level of the factor must be provided.

 mkdesign(~ fA * x, df1)$fixeff$means